ipa320/jenkins_setup/README.md

 APTCACHEHARDLINK=no
 ```

-Finally you have to mount `tmpfs` by entering:
+Finally mount `tmpfs` by entering:
 ```bash
 mount -a
 ```